 Trail Running – Experience Aspen’s breathtaking scenery and clock some high-altitude training by trail running through Aspen’s massive network of trails accessible from town.

-• An ideal route in either direction is the eight-mile Government Trail (the course for the Golden Leaf Half Marathon, held Sept.
-22, 2018), which connects Aspen to Snowmass through brilliant groves of Aspen trees that open to dramatic vistas.
+• An ideal route in either direction is the eight-mile Government Trail (the course for the Golden Leaf Half Marathon), which connects Aspen to Snowmass through brilliant groves of Aspen trees that open to dramatic vistas.

 • Other outstanding trails include road-less Conundrum Creek, located in the Snowmass Wilderness Area (which also prohibits bikes), and the Hunter Creek Trail, which begins in town and quickly climbs along a creek with waterfalls and swimming holes.

 Rock Climbing – Aspen’s Independence Pass, minutes from downtown, offers rock climbers hundreds of routes, from the classic Edge of Time to the challenging Cryogenics.
 Dick Jackson, internationally-certified IFMGA/AMGA Mountain Guide and owner of Aspen Expeditions, offers private and group lessons and courses in mountaineering and rock climbing.
 Perched high above the Rio Grande Trail and the Roaring Fork River, the Gold Butte Climbing Area is another option that’s close to town and features routes for climbers of all abilities.
 Aspen Alpine Guides offers a full roster of year-round mountain guiding adventures as well as technical mountaineering instruction.

 Paragliding – Get a bird’s-eye view of Aspen’s spectacular topography with Aspen Paragliding.
 Year-round tandem flights launch from Aspen Mountain and lazily drift to the valley floor.
 Autumn is a particularly popular time to paraglide, as the Rockies are aglow with brilliant fall foliage.